yuxuanzhuang/vmd_sdf_plugin/README.md

 ## 2. Use It With The GUI

+### Multiple-Molecule Mode

+Use this when one SDF file contains many ligands and you want one VMD molecule per record.

+Requires: `sdfloader.tcl` only.
+The compiled `.so` is not required.

+GUI:

+- `Extensions -> Data -> Load SDF As Molecules`

 ### Trajectory Mode

 Use this when you want one VMD molecule.

+Tcl GUI path:

+Requires: `sdfloader.tcl` only.
+The compiled plugin is not required.

+- `Extensions -> Data -> Load SDF As Trajectory`

+This path will:

+- load the first record as structure
+- load later records as frames only if atom sequence and bond topology match
+- skip incompatible records

+Compiled molfile path:

 Requires: the compiled molfile plugin under `molfile/`.

-Choose:

-- `Structure Data File SDF (trajectory)`
+- `File -> New Molecule -> Structure Data File SDF (trajectory)`

-This uses the compiled plugin and will:
+This path also will:

 - load the first record as structure
 - load later records as frames only if atom sequence and bond topology match
 - skip incompatible records

-Equivalent console command:
+Equivalent console commands:

 ```tcl
 molecule new file.sdf type {Structure Data File SDF (trajectory)} waitfor all